 There is a lot of health information or "Web Resources" freely available on the internet.
 A Web Resource is any item you find online that you can watch, read, listen to, or interact with, such as videos, fact sheets and online quizzes.
 Many resources are consumer-friendly, but it's often difficult to know which ones have credible information, based on scientific research.

-Web Resource Ratings do the homework for you, assessing the quality of health information available online and presenting our assessment using a 5-star rating scale.
+Web Resource Ratings do the homework for you, assessing the quality of the information available online and presenting our assessment using a 5-star rating scale.

 We don't rate every resource we find on the web that relates to optimal aging.
 In some cases, entire health-related websites are excluded from what to evaluate in detail.
 In order to be rated, a Web Resource must: